Skip to content

 Step 6: Configure an Agent Node

-1. Go to πŸ›οΈ Agent Hierarchy Layer from the sidebar
+1. Go to Hierarchy from the sidebar

 2. You'll see the Neural Command Hierarchy β€” your agent org chart

-3. Click on any agent card (e.g., Nexus, Cipher, etc.)
+3. Click on any agent card (e.g., Agent of Nine, Tadpole, etc.)

 4. The Agent Config Panel slides open on the right